 Rooted in Daniel’s contemporary choreography, this energetic master class challenges coordination, stamina, and speed.
 Daniel's class blends modern dance, theater dance, jazz dance, and folk dance, cultivating the physicality and the expressivity of the artist, blending virtuosity with pedestrianism, casualness with precision.
 It’s a great introduction to the style and repertory of Daniel’s choreography, which confronts the brain equal to the body with its unexpected weight shifts, changes of direction, and use of the full spectrum of speed.
 Intellectual explorations match physical ones, synthesizing complex coordination and rewiring the body to function outside that which it already knows.
 Musicality, rhythmic acuteness, and qualitative are enhanced.
 The class cultivates a natural way of moving along with a stylized one, privileging all movement equally, encouraging the dancer to dance with individuality, precision, clarity, and intention.
 Rigorous, energetic, and fun!

-A private or public solo or group class with Daniel and/or the Company dancers.
-Please send a note of interest.
+To learn about scheduling a solo or group class with Daniel and the Company, please send a note of interest.

 EVENTS ON DEMAND